 If you let it, travel invites you to interesting meetings.
 Meetings that teach you something about other people, about the world and, more surprisingly, about yourself.
 My previous search for purpose and an smidgen of inner peace was long ago replaced by a fairly nihilistic resolve.
 Yet in a bored moment while in India I asked God, in inescapable disbelief, to send me a sign of, frankly, any character and basically on any topic.
-Disbelief as is forever quiet.
+Disbelief as God is forever quiet.
 Yet calling to the heavens anyway as, in God’s defence, too often prayers don’t need answers only the conviction that someone listens.

 To my great surprise, as though my ring-a-ding kept the heavens in a state of steady alarm, the weeks on the road lead to three meeting with not people per se, but their experiences of some kind of divine intervention.